Sponsoring Spouse From India

 Can your Application be Denied?

-There are many reasons for refusal when it comes to applications for spousal sponsorship Canada.
-First, the CIC officer will need to determine if the marriage is genuine in order to grant your spouse/partner permanent residency.
+There are many reasons for refusal when it comes to applications for sponsoring spouse from India to Canada.
+First, the CIC officer will need to determine if the marriage is genuine in order to grant your spouse/partner Canadian permanent residency.
 If it is proven that the marriage was not real, your application may be denied and you can be banned from ever sponsoring anyone into Canada.

 Legal Representation is Advised